kakakuoka/usttc/README.md

 *[5]: AWS Free Tier is only for the first 12 months*

 ## Create account on selected STT providers
-Once you decide which providers to test, you can create account on them following the instructions below.
+Once you decide which providers to test, you can create account on them following the steps below.

 ### Google STT
 1. Sign up Google Cloud Platform. https://console.cloud.google.com/getting-started
+2. Enable **Google Cloud Speech API**. https://cloud.google.com/endpoints/docs/openapi/enable-api
-2. Create a storage bucket.
+3. Create a storage bucket.
 You can use the default setting. https://cloud.google.com/storage/docs/creating-buckets
-3. Create a service account.
+4. Create a service account.
 Add **Cloud Speech Client** and **Storage Object Admin** two roles. https://cloud.google.com/iam/docs/creating-managing-service-accounts#iam-service-accounts-create-console
-4. Create new **JSON key** for the service account you created. https://cloud.google.com/iam/docs/creating-managing-service-account-keys
+5. Create new **JSON key** for the service account you created. https://cloud.google.com/iam/docs/creating-managing-service-account-keys
 ```
 from usttc import AsrClientFactory, AsrProvider